+- Tunnelling PPP across X.25 Example

+- Tunnelling SLIP in TCP Example

-- Local LAT-to-TCP Translation
+- Local LAT-to-TCP Translation Example

-- LAT-to-TCP Translation over a WAN
+- LAT-to-TCP Translation over a WAN Example

-- LAT-to-LAT Translation over a WAN
+- LAT-to-LAT Translation over a WAN Example

 Note In the application illustrations that follow throughout the remainder of this chapter, source and destination device icons used to illustrate the flow of translated information are shown with black type in outlined shapes.
 Other elements in the environment are shown with reverse type on solid black shapes.